CLAMP-IT/moodle-blocks_filtered_course_list/readme.md

 Please report any bugs or feature requests to the public repository page: <https://github.com/CLAMP-IT/moodle-blocks_filtered_course_list>.

 ## Changelog ##

+### [v2.5] ###
+* Feature: Course rubrics can now be set to be collapsible
+* Feature: Shortname matches can be powered by regex
+* Bug fix: One course can now satisfy multiple shortname matches
+* Testing: Adds comprehensive PHPunit testing
+* Testing: Adds Behat acceptance tests for selected features

 ### [v2.4] ###
 * Fixes style issues for the Clean family of themes